Saillxl/LGFFM/README.md

 ```

 ## 📌 Citation
-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite our paper(bibtex):
 ```
-bibtex
 @ARTICLE{11129883,
   author={Luo, Xiling and Wang, Yi and Ou-Yang, Le}, journal={IEEE Transactions on Medical Imaging},